Ebazhanov/linkedin-skill-assessments-quizzes/microsoft-azure/microsoft-azure-quiz.md

 - [ ] Create a Logic App.
 Then configure an action group with the Logic App action type.
 - [ ] Create an Azure Automation Runbook.
 Then configure an action group with the Automation Runbook action type.
-- [x] Configure an rule based on a metric.
+- [x] Configure an autoscape rule based on a metric.
 - [ ] Create an Azure function.
 Then configure an action group with the Secure Webhook action type.

 #### Q21.
 You have CI/CD pipeline for a modern web application in Azure DevOps.
 The CI/CD process includes both a build and a release pipeline.
 You need to ensure that user testing (UAT) is successful before triggering the release pipeline.
 The process should be automated as possible.
 What should you add to your build pipeline?